open5e/open5e/source/characters/races.rst

 **Alignment.** Elves love freedom, variety, and self-­ expression, so they lean strongly toward the gentler aspects of chaos.
-They value and protect others’ freedom as well as their own, and they are more often good than not.
+They value and protect others' freedom as well as their own, and they are more often good than not.
 The drow are an exception; their exile has made them vicious and dangerous.
 Drow are more often evil than not.